Menopause Care Tips

 If your flushes are particularly bad, you might want to carry a handheld or portable fan to help cool your down when they strike.

 During menopause, it’s incredibly important that you eat regularly and do not skip meals.
 In fact, skipping meals can actually impact weight loss efforts, making it harder to reach your healthy weight goals.

-Eat more foods that are high in phytoestrogens
+Eat more foods that are high in phytestrogens

-Eating foods that are high in phytoestrogens can help balance out your hormones during menopause, mimicking the effects of oestrogen in the body.
+Eating foods that are high in phytestrogens can help balance out your hormones during menopause, mimicking the effects of estrogen in the body.

 - Soy products